 Financial instruments which potentially subject the Company to concentrations of credit risk consist of accounts receivable, net from customers and cash, cash equivalent and investments held at financial institutions.
-For the quarter ended March 31, 2020, the majority of the Company's accounts receivable, net arose from product sales in the U.S. and all customers have standard payment terms which generally require payment within 90 days.
-Three individual customers accounted for approximately 61.4%, 18% and 17% of product sales for the quarter ended March 31, 2020.
-As of March 31, 2020, the Company believes that such customers are of high credit quality.
+For the three-month period ended March 31, 2021, all of the Company's accounts receivable, net arose from product sales in the United States and all customers have standard payment terms which generally require payment within 60 days.
+For the three-month periods ended March 31, 2021 and 2020, 96% of sales were generated from three major industry wholesalers which accounted for approximately 40%, 29%, and 27% of product sales for the three-month period ended March 31, 2021, respectively.
+As of March 31, 2021, the Company believes that such customers are of high credit quality.
+The percentage of the total net product sales by individual customers has not significantly changed since inception.